Axion Star Explosions: A New Source for Axion Indirect Detection: Axion Star Explosions

 The energy released in the explosion of a supercritical soliton is $E = M_S-M_S^{\rm decay}$.
 There are, however, two factors that could prevent this explosion:

 1) If the axion-like particle possesses self interactions, then axion stars can decay into axions leading a ``Bosenova'' above a critical mass $M_{\rm B-Nova}$ set by the quartic self coupling $\lambda$~\cite{Eby:2015hyx,Eby:2016cnq,Levkov:2016rkk,Helfer:2016ljl,Chavanis:2011zm,Chavanis:2022fvh}.
-For a quartic coupling typical of a cosine instanton potential, $\lambda = m_a^2/f_a^2$, and axion-photon coupling $g_{a\gamma\gamma} \simeq \alpha_{\rm EM}/f_a$, one finds that $M_{S}^{\rm decay} > M_{\rm B-Nova}$.
-This means that for nominal values of $g_{a\gamma\gamma}$ the axion stars will not actually decay into photons but rather into relativistic axions, with possible limits from such a decay explored in Ref.~\cite{Fox:2023aat}.
-However, there are many models that feature significantly enhanced $g_{a\gamma\gamma}$ interactions, see e.g.~\cite{Sokolov:2022fvs}, or suppressed quartic interactions, see e.g.~\cite{DiLuzio:2021pxd,DiLuzio:2021gos}.
+For a quartic coupling typical of a cosine instanton potential, $\lambda = m_a^2/f_a^2$, and axion-photon coupling $g_{a\gamma\gamma} \simeq \alpha_{\rm EM}/(2\pi f_a)$, one finds that $M_{S}^{\rm decay} \simeq 600 M_{\rm B-Nova}$.
+This means that for nominal values of $g_{a\gamma\gamma}$ the axion stars will not actually decay into photons but rather into relativistic axions, with possible limits from such a decay explored in Ref.~\cite{Fox:2023xgx}, see also~\cite{Eby:2021ece}.
+However, there are many models that feature significantly enhanced $g_{a\gamma\gamma}$ interactions, see e.g.~\cite{Farina:2016tgd,Agrawal:2017cmd,DiLuzio:2017pfr,Daido:2018dmu,Choi:2020rgn,Plakkot:2021xyx,Sokolov:2022fvs}, or suppressed quartic interactions, see e.g.~\cite{DiLuzio:2021pxd,DiLuzio:2021gos}.
 In what follows, we will consider that the relevant effect is decay into photons and thus our results will apply to scenarios such as those previously mentioned.
-It is also possible that the initial contraction phase of a Bosenova may itself trigger parametric resonance decay to photons~\cite{Levkov:2020txo}.

-2) In the parameter space of interest for our study, axion stars are always hosted by halos of mass $M_h < 10^5\,M_\odot $ which means that they lie below the baryonic Jeans scale and are therefore surrounded by an intergalactic medium (IGM) with average properties.
-The latter contains ionized particles, which could kinematically block the axion decay by plasma effects.
+2) In the parameter space of interest for our study, axion stars are always hosted by halos of mass $M_h < 10^5\,M_\odot $ which means that they lie below the baryonic Jeans scale and are too light to capture any significant amount of baryons from the intergalactic medium (IGM)~\cite{Tegmark:1996yt,OLeary:2012gem}.
+This means that on average the axion stars formed will simply be surrounded by a baryon environment with average IGM properties.
+Nevertheless, the IGM contains ionized particles, which could kinematically block the axion decay by plasma effects.
 More concretely, the photon gets an effective mass-squared that is proportional to the number of free electrons in the plasma~\cite{Raffelt:1987im}: